Presence of $s$-wave pairing in Josephson junctions made of twisted ultrathin Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ flakes: Data analysis

-We focus on the data in a narrow doping range [shaded gray in Fig.~9(b)] and plot them as a function of the twist angle in Fig.~10(a).
-The sample-to-sample variation is predominantly on the same order of magnitude.
-The corresponding $T_c$ of these samples, as determined from temperature dependent resistances, only varies by $\pm10$\% around 55~K. The possible variation in barrier thickness from a double BiO layer to a triple BiO layer (Fig.~S1) cannot account for the spread either because different samples show similar distribution of the number of BiO layers.
-Some other factors must be playing an important role in causing the spread of $I_c R_n$.
-We discuss the situation at $\theta_{nominal}=0^\circ$ first [blue circles in Fig.~10(a)] since any intrinsic angular dependence, for example the $\cos (2\theta)$ behavior expected for $d$-wave junctions, should be negligible within the experimental precision ($\pm3^\circ$) around 0$^\circ$.
+We discuss the situation at $\theta_{nominal}=0^\circ$ first [blue circles in Fig.~10(a)(b)] since any intrinsic angular dependence, for example the $\cos (2\theta)$ behavior expected for $d$-wave junctions, should be negligible within the experimental precision ($\pm3^\circ$) around 0$^\circ$.
 As our samples are in the mesoscopic regime and were annealed individually, the doping level at the interface may vary at different locations, which fluctuates from sample to sample.
-For two samples showing the same maximum $T_c$, which corresponds to the $T_c$ observed in transport, the sample with a broader distribution of $T_c$ would generate a smaller $I_c R_n$ because the contribution from the high $T_c$ portion is smaller.
+For two samples showing the same maximum $T_c$, which corresponds to $T_c$ observed in transport, the sample with a broader distribution of doping would generate a smaller $I_c R_n$ because the contribution from the high doping portion is smaller.
 Another effect that accompanies the doping inhomogeneity is the varying degree of tunneling coherence.
 The interstitial oxygen in BSCCO, which is crucial for the carrier doping, also serves as scattering centers.
 The doping fluctuation can therefore lead to different degree of momentum preservation in the tunneling process.
 These factors cause the Josephson coupling strength to be sample dependent.
-We quantify this sample to sample variation by averaging over the eight data points in Fig.~10(a) at $0^\circ$.
-We plot $\overline{I_c R_n(0^\circ)}$ and the sampling standard deviation ($\sigma_0$) as the dark blue bars and light blue shades in Fig.~10(b)(c), respectively.
+In Fig.~10(c)-(f), we quantify the sample to sample variation by averaging over the data points at $0^\circ$.
+We plot $\overline{I_c R_n(0^\circ)}$ and the sampling standard deviation ($\sigma_0$) as the dark blue bars and light blue shades, respectively.